ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 Go to the [BlockPI](https://blockpi.io/) website, click `Get Started`.
 After signing in, you will get your `Free Package Gift`.
 Click `Generate API Key`, and remember to select `Sepolia`, and you will get your API endpoint.

+Finally, access the detailed page of your API endpoint and activate the `Archive Mode` under the `Advanced Features` section.

+> ℹ️ **_Note:_** The free plan of BlockPI provides sufficient usage as execution layer RPC for es-node, but it cannot be used as a beacon endpoint.

 ### Applying for a free Sepolia beacon endpoint from QuickNode

 Go to the [QuickNode](https://www.quicknode.com/) website, click `Get started for free`.
 After signing in, you can create an endpoint.
 Remember to select `Ethereum` and `Sepolia` to continue.
 In the `Compliance & Safety` category, select `Endpoint Armor`, and select the free plan.
 After completing the required information, you will receive the endpoint along with an API key.

-Please note that the free plan for the execution layer endpoint is not sufficient for running the es-node.
-However, you can use the endpoint as a beacon endpoint (<cl_rpc>).
+> ℹ️ **_Note:_**  The free plan of QuickNode is adequate for use as a beacon endpoint (<cl_rpc>) for running es-node, but is NOT sufficient as execution layer endpoint.

 ## Install dependencies